nshalabi/ATTACK-Tools/README.md

 # Overview

-ATT&CK™ View is planning tool that help defenders in designing adversary emulation plans based on MITRE™ ATT&CK™ framework.
-ATT&CK™ View comes bundled with a full adversary emulation plan for **APT3** developed by MITRE™ (SOURCE : https://attack.mitre.org/wiki/Adversary_Emulation_Plans).
+ATT&CK™ View is a planning tool that help defenders in designing an adversary emulation plans based on MITRE™ ATT&CK™ framework in a structured approach.
+As a demonstration, ATT&CK™ View comes bundled with a full adversary emulation plan for **APT3** developed by MITRE™ (SOURCE : https://attack.mitre.org/wiki/Adversary_Emulation_Plans).

 Following is a description to the various UI elements.

 **Planner View**, in this view, plans and tests can be created, edited, copied or deleted, there are also options available to export tests (check “Spreadsheet View” for other export options):

--   Export the diagram to a bitmap image
+-   Export plan diagram to a bitmap image
--   Export the currently loaded (active) plan techniques to MITRE™ Navigator, this option also allows exporting a second plan techniques for comparison with the currently active plan, check the next screenshot.
+-   Export the currently loaded (active) plan techniques to MITRE™ Navigator, this option allows exporting a second plan techniques alongside the currently loaded plan.

 ![](https://nosecurecode.blog/wp-content/uploads/2018/09/MainView2.png)